 (10) In considering —

-(a) whether the hearing of a proceeding should be held in private; or
+[(a) deleted]

 (b) whether publication or disclosure, to some or all of the parties, of evidence given before the licensing authority, or of a matter contained in a document lodged with the licensing authority or received in evidence by the licensing authority, shall be prohibited or restricted,

-the Court shall take as the basis of its consideration the principle that it is desirable that proceedings should be public and that evidence given before the Court and the contents of documents lodged with the licensing authority or received in evidence by the licensing authority should be made available to the public and to all the parties, but shall pay due regard to any reasons given to the licensing authority why the hearing should be held in private or why publication or disclosure of the evidence or the matter contained in the document should be prohibited or restricted.
+the Commission shall take as the basis of its consideration the principle that it is desirable that evidence given before the Commission and the contents of documents lodged with the licensing authority or received in evidence by the licensing authority should be made available to all the parties, but shall pay due regard to any reasons given to the licensing authority why the publication or disclosure of the evidence or the matter contained in the document should be prohibited or restricted.

-(11) Subject to subsections (8) and (9), the licensing authority shall ensure that each party to a proceeding before it is given a reasonable opportunity to present its case and, in particular, to inspect any documents to which the licensing authority proposes to have regard in making a determination in the proceedings and to make submissions in relation to those documents.
+(11) Subject to subsections (8) and (9) and section 30, the licensing authority shall ensure that each party to a proceeding before it is given a reasonable opportunity to present its case and, in particular, to inspect any documents to which the licensing authority proposes to have regard in making a determination in the proceedings and to make submissions in relation to those documents.

 (12) Where applications are heard together, the evidence relating to one of them is evidence relating to the other or others.